c4spar/deno-cliffy/README.md

-# Command line framework for Deno
+# Cliffy - Command line framework for Deno

 A collection of modules for creating interactive command line tools.